3DTTNet: Multimodal Fusion-Based 3D Traversable Terrain Modeling for Off-Road Environments: Methods

 In the experiments, networks trained with sparse LiDAR points fail to predict sufficiently dense occupancy, highlighting the need for dense occupancy labels.
-Dense forward-facing labels are generated from the semantically annotated point clouds of the RELLIS-3D dataset, as shown in Fig.~\ref{fig_1}.
-The method transforms multi-frame LiDAR point sequences into a unified coordinate system and voxelizes the dense points into grids, including dynamic objects.
-This process also captures surface occupancy information since LiDAR scans surface points.
+Dense forward-facing labels are generated from the semantically annotated point clouds of the RELLIS-3D dataset.
+We transform multi-frame LiDAR scans into a unified coordinate system and voxelize the dense points into grids, including dynamic objects.
+This process captures surface information since LiDAR measures points on object surfaces.